-Health insurers warn customers of EpiPen recall
+Highmark, UPMC Health Plan warn customers of EpiPen recall

 The potential defect in the recalled devices could make them difficult to use in an emergency, the release states.

 A spokeswoman did not respond to requests for the number of devices that are part of the recall.
-The release says that extensive testing found no defective products but that the company issued the recall to be extra cautious.
+The release says that extensive testing found no defective products but that the company issued the recall to be overly cautious.

-The March 31 U.S. announcement followed a March 20 announcement that the company would recall injectors in Australia that came from a batch of about 80,000 of the devices.
-The release for that recall, which cites the same two device failures, said the products were made in St. Louis, Missouri.
+The March 31 U.S. recall followed a March 20 announcement that the company would recall injectors in Australia that came from a batch of about 80,000 of the devices.
+The release for that recall, which cites the same two device failures, said the products were made in St. Louis.

 The recall comes amid increasing controversy over Mylan's pricing of the EpiPen devices.
 The company raised prices for the device by 574 percent from 2007 to 2016, when a two-pack of the auto-injectors had a list price of $608.